ray155093/azure-docs.zh-tw/articles/application-insights/app-insights-how-do-i.md

     </DeploymentEvent>

     ```
-* [ASP.NET] 在 MSBuild 中自動產生 BuildInfo.config。若要這樣做，請先在 .csproj 檔案中加入幾行：
+* [ASP.NET] Generate BuildInfo.config automatically in MSBuild.
+To do this, add a few lines to your .csproj file:

     ```XML